GovTechSG/slist/README.md

 ```

 # Changing colours theme for slist
-To make persistent color change to slist theme.
-Add below 2 lines to .bashrc or .profile or .bash_profile.
+To make persistent color change to slist theme. <br/>
+If you are using bash shell, add below 2 lines to .bashrc or .profile or .bash_profile. <br/>
+If you are using zsh shell, add below 2 lines to .zshrc. <br/>

 export color_theme1=cyan<br/>
 export color_theme2=yellow